ISISComputingGroup/ibex_developers_manual/doc/systems/MinimumSpecs.md

 Still to be agreed, the above spec for equipment support PCs likely represents a floor for this specification, but a higher spec may be required.

 ## Notes
 These were last agreed at a [series of meetings ](https://github.com/ISISComputingGroup/ControlsWork/issues/805#issuecomment-3201337769) in the summer of 2025.
+These specifications were based on a 6-year lifetime from the date of the meeting (i.e. machines bought with the above specifications are expected to become obsolete in 2031).